hexpm/hexpm/lib/hexpm_web/templates/docs/trusted_publishers.html.md

 ### Troubleshooting

-* **Create fails with repository owner / repository could not be resolved:** confirm the GitHub login and repository exist and are spelled correctly.
-Hex must reach the GitHub API at create time.
+* **Create fails with 422 and `github_repository` could not be resolved:** the GitHub owner does not exist or is misspelled.
+Hex could read neither the repository nor the owner profile.
+* **Create fails with 422 and `repository_id` is required:** Hex could not see the repository, so it cannot pin the ID itself.
+For a private repository, send `repository_id`.
+For a public one, this usually means the repository name is misspelled, because GitHub answers 404 both for a repository that does not exist and for one Hex cannot see, which makes a typo indistinguishable from a private repository.
+Note that a wrong repository name combined with a supplied `repository_id` is created but never matches, and mint returns no matching trusted publisher.
+* **Create fails with 503:** GitHub was unreachable, rate-limited, or answered with something unexpected.
+Nothing was stored, so the same request can be retried.
-* **Mint returns no matching trusted publisher:** check package name, Hex repository, GitHub `owner/repo`, workflow **filename**, and optional environment against the configured publisher.
+* **Mint returns no matching trusted publisher:** check package name, Hex repository, GitHub `owner/repo`, workflow **filename**, and optional environment against the configured publisher, including the exact casing of the workflow filename and environment.
 The workflow file that calls `mint-token` must live in the trusted repository.
 * **Mint rejects the OIDC token:** confirm `id-token: write`, audience `hexpm`, and that you are not reusing a JWT that was already minted.
 * **Publish fails with package ownership / scope errors:** the minted token only covers the package named at mint time; mint again for that package name.
 * **Endpoints return 404:** trusted publishers may be disabled on that Hex deployment.